We are pleased to announce the next event for the Ka’nikonhrí:yo Gatherings, presented in partnership with the Onsite Gallery at OCAD U.

-The Ka’nikonhrí:yo Gatherings will connect cultural leaders to the Indigenous community in Toronto.
-The events will present leaders who can discuss identity, wellness, language revitalization, traditional arts, ceremony, and history, as well as issues that face our communities such as climate change and the environment, decolonization, reconciliation, and sovereignty.
-These discussions will be through teachings within an Indigenous context, and based on each leader’s own distinct nation and culture, the gatherings strengthen, empower, and support our community.
+The Ka’nikonhrí:yo Gatherings connect cultural leaders to the Indigenous community in Toronto.
+Leaders discuss identity, wellness, language revitalization, traditional arts, ceremony, and history, as well as issues that face our communities such as climate change and the environment, decolonization, reconciliation, and sovereignty.
+Through monthly presentations, based on each leader’s own distinct nation and culture, the gatherings strengthen, empower, and support our community.
 Ka’nikonhrí:yo means to have a good mind in Kanien’kéha (Mohawk).

 For more info: email@example.com

 Holly Mitotique Nordlum is an Inupiaq artist, born in Kotzebue, Alaska.
 Throughout her childhood Holly developed an appreciation for her culture, art, and life in the arctic.
 A couple of great art teachers throughout high school, (Susan Mason in Kotzebue, and Cindy Yarawamai at Hawaii Preparatory Academy), encouraged and inspired Holly.
 Her mother, Lucy, is also an artist and led her by example.
 Holly attended the University of Alaska, Anchorage and completed a Bachelor of Fine Art Degree in Graphic Design and Photography.
 While in school she also explored jewelry making, printmaking and sculpture.